-For example, we are acutely aware of how plastic marine debris is a symptom of a larger malady.
-What I mean is that plastic marine debris is a warning sign that something within the system of how we operate in connection with the natural world around us is out of balance.
-It is a sign that there is healing to be done, and it is a call to remember, develop, and practice our stewardship values.
+Plastic marine debris is a symptom of a larger malady.
+In short, plastic marine debris is a warning sign that something within the system of how we operate in connection with the natural world around us is out of balance.
+PMD is an indication that there is healing to be done, and is a call to remember, develop, and practice our stewardship values.

 Remembering our connection is remembering our responsibility to earth, sea, and all living beings.